-10 Historical Malls That Still Exist In Klang Valley And What Made Them So Happening
+10 Iconic Malls That Still Exist In Klang Valley And Why People Loved Visiting Them

 1. Campbell Shopping Complex, KL opened in 1973